JosephABudd/kickzig/README.md

 ##### A tab-bar screen

-1. always functions when you create it.
+1. Always functions when you create it.
-1. contains one example tab for each tab that you named.
+1. Contains one example tab for each tab that you named.
+1. Defaults to:
-1. defaults to a .horizontal bar direction with `.direction = .horizontal`.
-You can switch that to .vertical.
+   * A .horizontal bar direction that the user can toggle between .horizontal and .vertical.
-1. defaults to a dynamic layout with `.toggle_direction = true,` by default.
-You can switch that to a static layout, with `.toggle_direction = false,`.
-A dynamic layout allows the user to switch between horizontal and vertical.
+   * User closable tabs.
+   * User movable tabs.

 Horizontal tab-bar screens have a horizontal tab-bar above where the selected tab's content is displayed.